R1kM/Pathfinder/README.md

 See Arrays examples in the src/examples/arrays folder.

+A Dockerfile is provided to use SPF.
+Just run
+`docker build -t spf .`
+`docker run -it spf`

 If Z3 can't be found, make sure that LD_LIBRARY_PATH contains the Pathfinder/jpf-symbc/lib directory.

 ### Overview